upcliujie/mesa/docs/faq.rst

 2.2 I get undefined symbols such as bgnpolygon, v3f, etc...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You're application is written in IRIS GL, not OpenGL.
+Your application is written in IRIS GL, not OpenGL.
 IRIS GL was the
 predecessor to OpenGL and is a different thing (almost) entirely.
 Mesa's
 not the solution.